kizajan/Window-fullscrean-firefox/README.md

 # Window fullscrean

+Auto hide titlebar, navigatorbar, bookmarkbar, and scrollbars.
-auto hide toobars and scrollbars it works with Firefox 57
+It works with Firefox 62.0.3 now.

-put the files to the directory : profile\chrome
+How to use: just put the files to the directory : profile\chrome